-The Board considers all highly liquid investments purchased with a maturity date of 3 months or less to be cash equivalents.
-The Board did not hold any cash equivalents at December 31, 2020 or 2019.
+The Board considers all highly liquid investments purchased with a maturity date of three months or less to be cash equivalents.
+The Board did not hold any cash equivalents at December 31, 2021 or 2020.

 The Board holds all cash accounts at federally insured financial institutions and any amounts over federally insured limits are collateralized.
-The Board's certificates of deposits (CDs) are held at a financial institution in two Certificate of Deposit Account Registry Services (CDARS) accounts which hold CDs purchased through various other financial institutions in denominations under the federally insured limits.
-Therefore, the Board's cash and certificates of deposit balances at December 31, 2020 and 2019 are fully insured.
+The Board's certificates of deposits (CDs) are held at a financial institution in two Certificate of Deposit Account Registry Services (CDARS) accounts which hold CDs purchased through various other financial institutions in denominations under the federally insured limits and are valued at cost plus accrued interest.
+Therefore, the Board's cash and certificates of deposit balances at December 31, 2021 and 2020 are fully insured.

-As of December 31, 2020 and 2019, the Board had designated cash reserves of \$1,200,000, which are included in cash (see Note 4) on the accompanying statements of financial position.
+As of December 31, 2021 and 2020, the Board had designated cash reserves of \$2,000,000 and \$1,200,000, respectively, which are included in cash (see Note 4) on the accompanying statements of financial position.